 EU Update - please note the following if you're visiting EU in a commercial capacity:

 Hand carried goods (goods in baggage) - although not definitive as there can be differences in the interpretation of the rules by Customs in each Member State visited, indications are that goods for commercial / professional use carried in baggage may not require a Carnet for the EU.
 Bearing this in mind we would recommend one of the three following options when visiting EU with hand carried goods for a commercial activity:

 2) Obtain a Carnet for your first visit, use the red channel at the destination and ask the receiving Customs if Carnet will be required for future visits

-When adopting options 2 or 3 please share any information obtained with eCarnet@londonchamber.co.uk so that we can update our guidance for the benefit of future visitors to the EU.
+When adopting options 1 or 2 please share any information obtained with eCarnet@londonchamber.co.uk so that we can update our guidance for the benefit of future visitors to the EU.
 Carnet Holders driving to EU (via Kent) in a personal vehicle MUST get their Carnet processed at STOP 24